zakcali/bbb-download/README.md

  I didn't try the code on Linux or Mac-OS systems, but I expect no problem

 Do-not use it.
 It consumes so much processor sources, and can't show cursor movements, desktop share, chat windows.
-Use https://github.com/jibon57/bbb-recorder on Linux instead.
-For windows 10, https://github.com/Ventricule/html2screen based bbb-recorder must be produced, instead of based on puppeteer.
+Use https://github.com/jibon57/bbb-recorder on Linux instead. bbb-recorder uses codes from puppetcam depends on xvfb which doesn't exist for Windows operating system.
+For windows 10 compatible puppetcam look at: https://github.com/Ventricule/html2screen